 2.1.
 The precious, precious data

 The data that companies are after is: anything they can get about you.
-They want to know your browsing history, what ads you click on, what things you buy, what your name is, how old you are, what your age is, where you live, where you are at any moment, your religion, your sexual orientation, your friends, your political convictions, what you say in front of a microphone, any pictures you take.
+They want to know your browsing history, what ads you click on, what things you buy, what your name is, how old you are, where you live, where you are at any moment, your religion, your sexual orientation, your friends, your political convictions, what you say in front of a microphone, any pictures you take.
 Everything is up for sale.
 Anything that gets them more data about you, that lets them squeeze these few fractions of cents of ad revenue out of you.

 2.1.1.
 Your Internet fingerprint